neutrinojs/neutrino/docs/faq.md

 ### Can I just re-use my existing webpack configuration?

-The Neutrino configuration does let you merge a configuration object but does not accept a normal webpack configuration out of the box.
+The Neutrino configuration does let you merge a configuration object, but does not accept a normal webpack configuration out of the box.
 Since Neutrino uses webpack-chain and enforces naming of plugins, rules, and loaders, you must use an object that corresponds with this "schema".
 Typically this would involve transforming your webpack configuration to nest entities requiring a name into an object which maps the name to the entity.

-In short, you must transform your webpack configuration to merge it into the Neutrino configuration cleanly.
+In short, you must transform your webpack configuration to facilitate its merging into the Neutrino configuration cleanly.

 ### What is the difference between middleware and presets?